Nuglif/arcadia-chglog-semtag-demo/README.md

 ```

 The weakness here is that _semtag_ will only derive new versions based on
-the highest semantic version tag in the current branch, if that's not
+the highest semantic version tag in the whole repository.
+If that's not
 what you need, you will have to apply your special version tag manually.

 > A small tip, you can preview what tag would be applied by adding the `-o`